VistianOpenSource/Birch/README.md

 * If the name is less than 10 characters, an error message is shown.
 * When the component is first used the **InitState** method would be called to get the initial model.
 * Upon first layout, the focus is set to the user name edit.
-* Everytime the user makes a change the model is updated with the new username and the new model is specified through the **SetState** method.
+* Everytime the user makes a change in the user name edit, the model is updated with the new username and a new model is specified through the **SetState** method.
+* Birch schedules the work required to perform any user interface updates everytime SetState is used.

 ~~~~
    public class UserPasswordWidget : StatefulContainer<UserPasswordWidget.Model>